 The name cohosh comes from the Algonquian word for “rough.”

-The root decoction was used to address pain during menstruation and childbirth, uncomfortable menopausal symptoms, and to regulate the menstrual cycle.
+The root decoction was used to address mild pain during menstruation and childbirth, uncomfortable menopausal symptoms, and to regulate the menstrual cycle.
 The root was also used as a poultice to treat venomous snake bites.

 Herrick records that among the Iroquois the root decoction of Black Cohosh, whose common name translates to "horse smells" and "smells like horse" amongst tribal tradition, was used to promote the flow of milk in female bodied individuals; it was used to treat rheumatism by decocting the root in a foot bath, and washing the affected parts.
 A steam or sweat bath was also prepared using the leaves and root.
 In some cases, leaves were used as a poultice to treat a baby’s sore back, and for general muscle aches.4